gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

    .. index:: ! gnatpp
    .. index:: pretty printer

-   This documentation is for the new libadalang-based version of ``gnatpp``, which replaces the ASIS-based version.

    The ``gnatpp`` tool is a utility for source reformatting / pretty printing.
 It takes an Ada source file as input and generates a reformatted version as output.
 You can specify various style